Communicate

 “You seem angry today.”

 If you understand cause of anger you can validate it.
-“It must be hard for you to hear this bad news”
+“It must be difficult for you to hear this hard news”

 If you do not understand the source of the anger ask: “Can you help me understand why you are feeling this way?”